seborama/fuego/README.md

 ### Entry

-`Entry` is based on `hamt.Entry`.
+`Entry` is inspired by `hamt.Entry`.
 This is an elegant solution from [Yota Toyama](https://github.com/raviqqe): the type can be anything so long as it respects the simple behaviour of `hamt.Entry`.
 This provides an abstraction of types yet with known behaviour:

 - Hash(): identifies an Entry Uniquely.
 - Equal(): defines equality for a type of `Entry`. `Equal()` is expected to be based on `Hash()`.

+Several Entry implementations are provided:

+- EntryBool
+- EntryMap
+- EntrySlice

+#### EntryMap

+TODO: TBC

+#### EntrySlice

+TODO: TBC

 ### Maybe